moorepants/dissertation/davisbicycle.rst

 trailer frame [#rolltrailer]_.
-For a direct measurement of the true roll angle of the bicycle, the trailer roll axis must lie in the ground plane, but this is physically impossible so it is preferable for the axis to be as close to the ground as possible. :ref:`Figure 6 <figTrailerAngle>` shows how the yoke pitch angle and the trailer roll angle change as a function of the bicycle roll angle for various heights above the ground.
+For a direct measurement of the true roll angle of the bicycle, the trailer roll axis must lie in the ground plane, but this is physically impossible so it is preferable for the axis to be as close to the ground as possible. :ref:`Figure 11.6<figTrailerAngle>` shows how the yoke pitch angle and the trailer roll angle change as a function of the bicycle roll angle for various heights above the ground.
 Notice that the trailer roll angle is virtually identical to the bicycle roll angle for given heights.